jasonsbarr/yarb-cli/README.md

 - Add CSS/SCSS modules to boilerplate
 - Publish to NPM
 - Add interactive project setup process
-- Ability to generate new components
+- Add ability to generate new components
+- Add ability to run scripts through Yarb, not just directly with NPM/Yarn

 ## Contributing